10XGenomics/enclone/expanded.md

-# Illusory clonotype expansions
+# Detecting illusory clonotype expansions

-The purpose of this page is to explain the origin of certain illusory clonotype expansions, and which might result in incorrect scientific conclusions, and show how to detect them.
+The purpose of this page is to explain the origin of certain illusory clonotype expansions, which might result in incorrect scientific conclusions, and show how to detect them.

-This illusory expansions are known to occur on occasion (see below for demonstration), and we hypothesize that they arise when an individual cell disintegrates or leaks, leaving fragments that seed multiple GEM partitions in the 10x system, and thence yielding a clonotype which appears larger than its true size.
+These illusory expansions are known to occur on occasion (see below for a demonstration), and we hypothesize that they arise when an individual cell disintegrates or leaks, leaving fragments that seed multiple GEM partitions in the 10x system, thence yielding a clonotype which appears larger than its true size.

 Events of this type are most likely with plasma or plasmablast B cells.